You're reading docs for Nextly Alpha. APIs may change between releases.

 Key characteristics:

-• Templates, not documents -- Components define a field structure.
-Each embed creates its own data.
+• Templates, not documents — components define a field structure; each embed creates its own data row.

-• Own database table -- Each Component type gets a table with a comp_ prefix (e.g., comp_seo).
+• Own database table — each component type gets a table prefixed with comp_ (e.g. comp_seo).

-• Support nesting -- Component fields can reference other Components (max depth: 3 levels).
+• Nesting — a component's fields can include component fields referencing other components (max depth: 3 levels).

-• Dual creation -- Define in code with defineComponent() or visually in the Admin Schema Builder.
+• Dual creation — define in code with defineComponent() or visually in the Visual Schema Builder.

 import {